Wine and Design: The Importance of the Label

 Name or business name of the bottler

-Bottler's headquarters
+Bottler's address

 Nominal volume